gk199/cmssw/PF_README.md

 ```

 # Monitoring and Plotting (DQMOffline)
 Within CMSSW (using `CMSSW_15_0_6` currently), checkout the github branch `pfclusters` from [here](https://github.com/jroloff/cmssw/tree/pfclusters/DQMOffline/ParticleFlow) into DQMOffline/ParticleFlow.
 Make a `.log` file listing the ROOT files to analyze, and list this in `runBasic_cfg.py`.
+RECO files from MC can be used, or AODfull files from re-reco of data.
+AODfull files have trigger information included.
 From within the CMSSW area, run:
 ```
 cmsenv
 scram b -j 8